Disability pride flag

 - Red represents physical disabilities

-The downward sloping lines represent the demolishing of 'walls and ceilings that keep us boxed in'.
-The closeness of the lines represents the comradery between people with disability.
+The downward sloping lines represent the breaking down of barriers and 'walls and ceilings that keep us boxed in'.
+The closeness of the lines represent community solidarity and comradery between people with disability.

 The flag has become an important symbol of the disability pride movement worldwide.